lukasmueller788/Discord-Unite-Bot/README.md

 To get help from UniteBot, type:
 `!u h(elp)`
 This will return an embed outlining how to use the bot, a list of some of the unit types it supports, and how to get more specific help with each of those unit types.
 These unit types include:
+- Time Zones
 - Angle
 - Length
 - Mass